Mystikil/Thenexus/README.md

    `/api/public_read.php` endpoints and `/api/jobs_pull.php` bridge will now use the secrets defined in `config.php`.

+New registrations completed through the website now create a matching entry in the legacy `accounts` table and link it to the website profile.
+Players can log into the game client immediately using the account name and password they choose during signup.

 ### 🔐 Password Modes and Legacy Compatibility

 - Update `Site/config.php` so the `PASSWORD_MODE` constant matches your TFS